raghavddps2/Internship-Test-Assignment-Solutions/Assignment2/Readme.md

 # Assignment-2

 ### How to run the project.
-Project can be found live at: [Link to the small project](http://raghavddps23.pythonanywhere.com/)
+Project can be found live at: [Link to the small project](http://raghavddps23.pythonanywhere.com/)(The backend functionality(mail sending) won't work, because of security reasons, I removed the less secure app's access hoping that it would have been evaluated by now.

     > Before, running at your local system, please make sure that you have flask installed.